hdc-arizona/roundtrip/README.md

 must declare themselves properly (see RequireJS for more info on the "paths" section)

 The parameter `element` is the `div` in which the javascript will be contained.
-For example, if you want to add an svg using d3, you can then in your code add:
+For example, to add an svg using d3, you can then in your code add:

 `var mySVG = d3.select(element).append('svg');`

+*Note: that `element` is the go-to variable to select.
+Javascript code commonly uses a call to `.select('body')` or some id'd div when you are trying to append an svg.
+You must use `element`.*

 ##### Passing Arguments to your input Javascript